NJ Occupational Diseases and Illnesses Attorneys

 Workers’ compensation is not limited to workers who suffer traumatic injuries while performing job-related duties.
 A worker who contracts an occupational illness or disease may also be entitled to workers’ comp benefits in New Jersey.
 Many occupational diseases develop over time when a worker is repeatedly exposed to dangerous substances or stressful conditions.
 If you have required medical treatment or have been forced to miss time from work because of a job-related illness, you might have a valid claim for workers’ compensation.
 Unfortunately, employers and their insurance companies often challenge workers’ comp claims based on occupational disease because these types of injuries are not nearly as clear-cut as traumatic injuries suffered in the workplace.
-An experienced workers’ compensation attorney can help you prove your claim and get the compensation you deserve.
+In these cases, you need the support of an informed and dedicated workers’ compensation attorney.

+At Cohen & Riechelson, our experienced workers’ compensation lawyers can help you prove your claim and get the compensation you deserve.
 Cohen & Riechelson is a well-respected law firm that has been serving clients in New Jersey and Pennsylvania since 1972.
 During that time, our lawyers have helped injured workers file workers’ compensation claims throughout Mercer County, including Hightstown, Ewing, and West Windsor.
 We have important ties to the community, as well as a wealth of experience and local contacts; this gives us an edge in your case because we have specialized institutional knowledge.
-Call CR now to discuss your workers’ comp claim and explore your legal options.
+Call C&R today at (609) 528-2596 for a free consultation to discuss your workers’ comp claim and explore your legal options.

-Types of Occupational Diseases in Mercer County, NJ
+Leading Types of Occupational Diseases in Mercer County, NJ

 An occupational disease is any illness with conditions which are caused, or worsened, by exposure in the workplace.
 This means that workplace conditions are directly responsible for the occupational illness.
 Occupational illnesses can be caused by exposure to toxic chemicals in the air.
 When workers inhale or ingest these substances, or get them on their skin, they can suffer long-term negative health consequences.
 This is especially problematic when the worker breathes dust or fumes for years.